-We train assistance dogs to provide specialised support for people with mental and physical disabilities/ illnesses.
+We train assistance dogs to provide specialised support for people with mental illness and some physical disabilities.

 Individualised and Specialised Support

 At Therapy Animals Australia we specialise in tailoring training programs for dogs that best meet your individual needs & circumstances.
 The dogs we train perform specific tasks that directly assist people with everyday living.

 The role of an assistance dog is to provide individualised specialised support for people with specific mental and physical disabilities/illnesses.
 Therapy Animal Australia dogs undergo intensive training.
 Once working at the required level, assistance dogs gain public access rights in order to accompany their owner.